mvonwyl/epita/NLP/2022/08/README.md

 To see how the model would fare on production data, you have 10K English tweets and replies available on the tweets.json file (taken from [internet archive](https://archive.org/details/archiveteam-twitter-stream-2021-07)).
 Note that the language was filtered using the Twitter API, so there might still be tweets in more than just English.
 The JSON fields were trimmed to minimum and the text was already preprocessed to mask user handles and URLs, like the tweets in your dataset.

-2. (2 points) Extract the top 50 tweets your model is most confident about, in the target class (offensive or hateful).
+2. (3 points) Extract the top 50 tweets your model is most confident about in the target class (offensive or hateful), the top 50 in the neutral class, and the top 50 your model is most uncertain about.
 Do you believe the model is doing a great job?
 For at least 2 tweets the model wrongly classified in your target class, try explaining what could have gone wrong.
 3. **Bonus** Use [SHAP](https://github.com/slundberg/shap/tree/45b85c1837283fdaeed7440ec6365a886af4a333#natural-language-example-transformers) on the provided tweets, or manually written texts, to see if you can find topics on which the model is biased.
 4. **Bonus** Train a naive Bayes model on the data, and compare its results with this model.